zahirmaliqi/Sudoku-Validator/README.md

 Sudoku is a logic-based puzzle that uses combinatorial-number placement.
 In a classic Sudoku puzzle, the task is to fill the numbers in a 9 x 9 grid laced in such a way that each row, each column, and each of the sub-grid of the size 3 x 3 contains all the numbers from 1 to 9 (1 and 9 inclusive)

+##Instructions to run the application
+1.Download the zip file from GitHub found [here](https://github.com/zahirmaliqi/Sudoku-Validator) and after that, extract it.